LARG/utaustinvilla3d/README.md

 * Code for drawing objects in the roboviz monitor
 * Communication system previously provided for use in drop-in player challenges
 * Example behaviors/tasks for optimizing a kick and forward walk
+* Example simple soccer behavior with basic formation and dynamic greedy role assignment
+* Support for running with fat proxy (https://github.com/magmaOffenburg/magmaFatProxy)
 * Support for Gazebo RoboCup 3D simulation plugin (https://bitbucket.org/osrf/robocup3ds)
 * Scripts and code for collecting game statistics
-* Support for running with fat proxy (https://github.com/magmaOffenburg/magmaFatProxy)

 #### What is not included:
-* The team's complete set of skills such as long kicks and goalie dives
+* The UT Austin Villa team's complete set of skills such as long kicks and goalie dives
-* Optimized parameters for behaviors such as the team's fastest walks (slow and stable walk engine parameters are included, as well as optimized walk engine parameters for positioning/dribbling and approaching the ball to kick)
+* Optimized parameters for behaviors such as the UT Austin Villa team's fastest walks (slow and stable walk engine parameters are included, as well as optimized walk engine parameters for positioning/dribbling and approaching the ball to kick)
-* High level strategy including formations and role assignment
+* The UT Austin Villa team's high level strategy including formations and role assignment

 ### Requirements: